amolrv/amolrv.github.io/_posts/2021-10-12-fine-control-over-execution.md

 ### Summary

-Coroutine, dispatcher along with suspended function provides very powerful mechanism to have full control over execution of code blocks.
+Coroutine, dispatcher along with suspended functions provides very powerful mechanism to have full control over execution of code blocks.
 Default function such as `delay` are cancel aware functions.
 To summarize, I would say use following thumb rules to achieve fine controlled code

 1. Have more suspension points in code base